Softala-MLOPS/Supercomputing-review/Simplified instructions for OSS Platform.md

 Here's a document with some of the known problems considering [Kind, kustomize etc.](https://github.com/Softala-MLOPS/Supercomputing-review/blob/main/Installation.md) and some possible solutions

+### Pip3 won't install

+If Pip3 cannot be used due to global environment issues, you may need to install pipx instead.
+You can do it with `sudo apt install pipx`

 ### Jupyter Notebook can't be installed

 If installing Jupyter notebook doesn't work because of global environment issues, you can use these instead: